The-TUSK/RobloxModule_CooldownHandler/README.md

 # RobloxModule_CooldownHandler
 A module for easy handling of cooldowns for roblox games.
-(Place the script below to another module then call the functions from a server script).

 Example for using the module.